courtiol/coronaR/README.md

 on a daily basis.

-When deaths are cumulated, the baseline is computed using normal mortality that would have occured during the period between the date when the country reached 10 cumulative total deaths and the date of the report being analysed.
+When deaths are cumulated, the baseline is computed using normal mortality that would have occurred during the period between the date when the country reached 10 cumulative total deaths and the date of the report being analysed.